Log ramification via curves in rank 1: Introduction

 \section{Introduction}

+Ramification plays a central role in understanding how structures behave under extensions.
+For example, in number theory one studies the behavior of primes under Galois extensions and distinguishes between tame (well-behaved) and wild (more complicated) ramification.
+The analogous concept in differential equations is that of extending the space of solutions by studying the asymptotic behavior of solutions near singular points.
+In this case, tame ramification corresponds to studying regular singular points and wild ramification to studying irregular singular points.
+Following P. Deligne, one further translates the differential equations point of view to the world of algebraic geometry by studying integrable connections along the boundary of a curve.

+It was realized that one could essentially study regular singular points of differential equations from a purely algebraic approach.
+As a specific example, Y. Andr\'e recently provided an \emph{algebraic} proof that an integrable connection is regular if and only if it is regular under restriction to curves, \cite{And07}.
+The spirit of this approach is that ramification of $n$-dimensional structures is detected by $1$-dimensional substructures.

+The goal of this work is to similarly study the relationship between ramification and restriction to curves in the context of wild ramification for varieties (in characteristic $p>0$).
+The measure of wild ramification that we use is a conductor.
+We prove that for abelian extensions of varieties, this conductor is computed by restricting to subcurves of the given variety.
+Our approach is entirely algebraic.
-Let $R$ be a discrete valuation ring with residue field $\kappa$, fraction field $K = \rm{\rm{Frac}}(R)$, and $L$ a finite Galois extension of $K$.
-If $\kappa$ is perfect, there is a satisfactory ramification theory for $L/K$, see for example \cite{ser1}.
-On the other hand, if $\kappa$ is not perfect this theory is not as well-established; for a comprehensive survey on ramification see \cite{xiaozhukov}.

-In the 1980's, Brylinski and Kato defined conductors when $\kappa$ is not necessarily perfect and $L/K$ is attached to a character of rank 1, see \cite{bry83} and \cite{Kat89}.
-Recently, Abbes and Saito succeeded in providing a general definition of higher ramification groups attached to $\ell$-adic sheaves of finite rank that agrees with the classical case of a perfect residue field; see \cite{abbsai02} and \cite{abbsai11}.
-Consequently, they also define a conductor in \cite{abbsai11}.
-Moreover, their conductor agrees with that of Brylinski and Kato's in rank 1, see \cite{abbsai09}.
+Let us now proceed to a more formal introduction, starting with Galois extensions of discrete valuation rings.
+Let $R$ be a discrete valuation ring with residue field $\kappa$ and fraction field $K$.
+Suppose $L$ is a finite Galois extension of $K$.
+If $\kappa$ is perfect, then there is a satisfactory theory of higher ramification groups and conductors attached to $L/K$, \cite{ser1} and \cite{lau81}.
+On the other hand, if $\kappa$ is not perfect complications may arise; for example, the ring of integers of $L$ may not be a monogenic extension of $R$\footnote{For a comprehensive survey on ramification see \cite{xiaozhukov}.}.
+In the 1980's, J.-L. Brylinski \cite{bry83} and K. Kato \cite{Kat89}. defined conductors when $\kappa$ is not necessarily perfect and $L/K$ is attached to a character of rank 1.
+Recently, Abbes and Saito succeeded in providing a general definition of higher ramification groups in the context of $\ell$-adic sheaves of finite rank that agrees with the classical case of a perfect residue field in \cite{abbsai02} and \cite{abbsai11}.
+Consequently, they also define a conductor which agrees with Brylinski-Kato's in rank 1, see \cite{abbsai09}.